TritonDataCenter/rfd/rfd/0154/README.md

 Successfuly updated 926b8205-4b16-6ec4-f9ad-9883a8c84ce1
 ```

 XXX We may want to limit this to one disk update per call to `vmadm update` so that we can't have partial failures.
 Alternatively, we could explore using [ZFS channel programs](https://www.delphix.com/blog/delphix-engineering/zfs-channel-programs) to allow multiple updates that are applied atomically.
+Use of ZFS channel programs is not straight-forward as they do not yet support changing property values, such as `volsize`.

 ### bhyve brand: sticky PCI functions for disks